Consensys/doc.goquorum/docs/Tutorials/Send-private-transaction.md

 ## 1. Create private contract

 In the `Node-0` directory, copy and paste the following to a file called `private-contract.js`.
-On row 11, replace the placeholder for `privateFor` with the base64 content of the `tessera1.pub` key file.
+On the highlighted line, replace the placeholder for `privateFor` with the base64 content of the `tessera1.pub` key file.
 For example, `1oRj9qpgnNhr/ZUggeMXnXsWMuVgedS6gfimpEVt+EQ=`.

 ```javascript hl_lines="11" linenums="1"